ischeinkman/romm-rust/README.md

-# Rust ROMM tools
+# romm-api

-Current crates:
-* [`romm-api`](romm-api) - Rust structs generated from the ROMM openapi spec.
-* [`simple-manual-syncer`](simple-manual-syncer) - A tool for automatically
-  keeping the saves in-sync between your device and remote ROMM instance.
+This crate holds simple structs for serializing & deserializing to & from the Romm API.
+No client or server code is included, just the basic structs.